adamkurth/reborn_dev/doc/source/developers.rst

 Before you modify any code:
 ---------------------------

-* The "`Zen of Python <https://www.python.org/dev/peps/pep-0020/>`_" captures the essence of Python programming.
+* The "`Zen of Python <https://www.python.org/dev/peps/pep-0020/>`_" captures the essence of typical Python programming norms.
+We follow these norms in reborn.
 * Follow the `PEP8 guidelines <https://www.python.org/dev/peps/pep-0008/?>`_.
-* Use four spaces, not tabs.
 * One exception to PEP8: we allow lines to be 120 characters in length.
+* Please use four spaces, not tabs.
 * Write `unit tests <http://doc.pytest.org/>`_  for any functionality you add.
-* *Always* write docstrings, and follow the `Google format <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/>`_.
+* Document your code!
+It is important to follow the `Google format <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/>`_ so that the html documentation is formatted correctly.
 * Learn how to use `git <https://git-scm.com/book/en/v2>`_.
 * Develop code in the git "develop" branch.
-The master branch must always pass tests.
+The master branch is protected, and must always pass tests.
+We merge the develop branch into master only after tests are known to pass.
 * All units are SI (angles in radians) unless there is a *very* good reason to do something different.
+Consistency helps avoid bugs.
 * The scope of this project is diffraction under the Born approximation.
 Don't stray far from this.

 Checking for PEP8 compliance